Irrigated Lands Program

 The Central Coast Water Board regulates discharges from irrigated agricultural lands to protect surface water and groundwater, using a permit called a Conditional Waiver of Waste Discharge Requirements that applies to owners and operators of irrigated land used for commercial crop production.
 The Central Coast Water Board is focusing on priority water quality issues, such as pesticides and toxicity, nutrients, and sediments – especially nitrate impacts to drinking water sources.
 Staff is prioritizing efforts in the major agricultural areas of the region - the Salinas River, Santa Maria, and Pajaro River watersheds.

-Subscribe to our Agricultural Discharges email list to receive notifications and the latest updates.
+Subscribe to our Irrigated Lands Program email list to receive notifications and the latest updates.
 After subscribing, you will need to check your email host for a confirmation email to complete the subscription.

 Subscribe to our other email lists.
 See the "RB3 Central Coast" section.